 - Rapid prototyping for comparison

-In the design stage, software architects and developers also have to create design documents with lists of the patterns for both architecture and software development, components, and code developed during rapid prototyping sessions.
+In the design stage, software architects and developers also have to create design documents.
+These include lists of the patterns for architecture and software development, components, and code developed during rapid prototyping sessions.

 Aside from programming, the development team also performs unit or module testing to detect potential problems as early as possible.

 Each step of the software development process is important, but this rings even truer for the testing phase.
-Not testing the software before releasing it to the public is like serving food in a restaurant without cooking it first.
-Any software is not ready to use unless it has been tested in different ways and levels.
-Once the complete architecture and planned functionality of the software is built, it’s time to test the product for possible bugs.
+Not testing the software before releasing it to the public is like serving food in a restaurant without cooking.